KayakDov/NeighborhoodPIG/README.md

 ### Step 2: Install JCuda (Version 12 or Later)

 Neighborhood PIG utilizes JCuda for GPU-accelerated computations.
-The plugin does not currently work without a gpu, though future versions will.
+The plugin does not currently work without a GPU, though future versions will.

 1. Download the JCuda library (version 12 or later), including its native libraries.
 These `*.jar` files are available in the `JCuda12/` folder within this repository.
 2. Place all the downloaded JCuda `*.jar` files into the `jars/` folder within your Fiji installation directory.